nickfallon/catalyst/README.md

 # Catalyst

-A rest API generator for node/postgres
+A REST OpenAPI generator for node/postgres

 ## What it does